MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-sbc-multiple-tenants.md

 With the initial release of Direct Routing, Microsoft required a trunk to be added to each served tenant (customer tenant) using New-CSOnlinePSTNGateway.

-However, this has proved to be not optimal for two reasons:
+However, this has not proved optimal for two reasons:

 • **Overhead management**.
 Offloading or draining an SBC, for example, changes some parameters, like enabling or disabling media bypass.
 Changing the port requires changing parameters in multiple tenants (by running Set-CSonlinePSTNGateway), but it is in fact the same SBC.
 • **Overhead processing**.
 Gathering and monitoring trunk health data - SIP options collected from multiple logical trunks that are, in reality, the same SBC and the same physical trunk, slows down processing of the routing data.